Important documents & policies, Quick access links below, please click:

 Working with young people on a day to day basis we take child protection and safeguarding very seriously, and we are committed to work in partnership with our schools to prioritise the safety and wellbeing of all young people who attend our events and competitions.

-Please take the time to make yourself and others within your school familiar with our Event Child Protection and Safeguarding Plan which can be downloaded HERE
+Please take the time to make yourself and others within your school familiar with our Event Child Protection and Safeguarding Plan which can be downloaded HERE and our Social Media Policy which can be downloaded HERE.

 For all of our city young people: